 Court Language Access Services (CLAS) Certification and Training Program

-The Oregon Judicial Department (OJD) is the only Oregon state agency that is legally authorized to certify court interpreters in Oregon and offers certification exams for Arabic, Bosnian Serbian Croatian, Cantonese, Filipino (Tagalog), French, Haitian Creole, Hmong, Ilocano, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Russian, Spanish, Turkish and Vietnamese interpreters.
+The Oregon Judicial Department (OJD) is the only Oregon state agency that is legally authorized to certify court interpreters in Oregon and offers certification exams for Amharic, Arabic, Bosnian Serbian Croatian, Cantonese, Filipino (Tagalog), French, Haitian Creole, Hmong, Khmer, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, Turkish and Vietnamese interpreters.
 In 1993, the OJD received legislative authority and funds to establish a certification program for court interpreters in Oregon.
 The State of Oregon was one of four founding members of the national Consortium for Language Access in the Courts (formerly the Consortium for State Court Interpreter Certification).
 The consortium is managed by the forty member states in consultation with the National Center for State Courts (NCSC).

 Oregon Certified Court Interpreter Credential